RaspberryTyler/personal-blog/README.md

 bin/rails db:migrate:reset
 ```

+## Draft posts

+Draft posts that are not yet read to be stored in Git may be stored in `app/content/drafts`.
+Posts in these folder are not added to Git, and can be moved into `app/content` when you're ready to commit them.

+## Development

+Run `yarn start` to start development.
+This will start Webpack dev server, and give automatic page reloads and post imports when things change.

+## Production

 In production, you'll need to add the following environment variable to completely rebuild the database:

 ```
 DISABLE_DATABASE_ENVIRONMENT_CHECK=1
 ```

-## Draft posts

-Draft posts that are not yet read to be stored in Git may be stored in `app/content/drafts`.
-Posts in these folder are not added to Git, and can be moved into `app/content` when you're ready to commit them.

 TODO: ADD THE FOLLOWING: